Last updated on January 19th, 2022 at 06:43 am

 Surgical intervention is the greatest fear of parents and patients with scoliosis and should always be a last resort after all conservative approaches have been exhausted.
 Recently, a robust interest in fusionless scoliosis surgery has encouraged progress in developing various new surgical approaches, innovations, and devices.
 Get recommendations for living to your fullest potential with scoliosis.

 Vertebral Body Stapling (VBS)

 The ASC procedure began with the development of spinal growth modulation surgical procedures in the early 2000s.
-These initial efforts were vertebral body stapling (VBS) procedures being utilized with early stage growth cases with progressive scoliosis in an attempt to modulate asymmetrical spinal growth.
-The vertebral body staples provided compression on the outside part of the curve.
-Many cases did have positive outcomes during periods of remaining growth, the procedure was discontinued for a variety of reasons:
+These initial efforts were vertebral body stapling (VBS) procedures being utilized with early-stage growth cases with progressive scoliosis to modulate asymmetrical spinal growth.
+The vertebral body staples provided compression on the outer part of the curve.
+Many patients did have positive outcomes during periods of remaining growth, and the procedure was discontinued for a variety of reasons:

 - Limited window patients could benefit from the procedure

 - Difficulty stabilizing spinal curves during remaining growth

 Although, the vertebral body staples are expected to become available again in coming years for patients with small curves desiring an internal brace, as opposed to wearing an external brace for an extended period.

 Vertebral Body Tethering (VBT) Surgery for Scoliosis